jzstark/jzstark.github.io/index.markdown

 I have been actively participating in the [Owl](https://ocaml.xyz/) project, first as a main developer and now as project leader.
 Owl is a scientific computing and deep learning library that is widely used in the [OCaml](https://ocaml.org) community, just like NumPy/SciPy in the Python world.
 I've designed and optimized this system on various levels.
 Owl joins the ranks of [the most representative systems](https://www.cl.cam.ac.uk/research/srg/) developed in the CS department of Cambridge University, together with systems such as Xen Hypervisor and EDSAC.

-I'm an author of three books published by Springer, two about the Owl system and one about enterprise architecture and analytics.
+I have more than 20 publications, including three books published by Springer.
+Two of them are about the Owl system and one about enterprise architecture and analytics.
 Currently I'm writing another book (to be published by Wiley) that aims to give a holistic view on the autonomous driving industry, from the perspectives of technology, business, and regulations.
+I've also converted my academic work to 3 patents as first inventor.

 I am always glad to face new challenges.
 I have been practising [Kendo](https://de.wikipedia.org/wiki/Kend%C5%8D) for years.
 I have also participated in the [STIMULUS programme](https://stimulus.maths.org/) as volunteer to assist teaching computer science to pupils in local schools.